uniba-dsg/javaee-project-template/README.md

 - Deploy the EAR from `ear/build/libs` inside Glassfish
 - Open `http://localhost:8080/frontend` to see the initial UI of the frontend project

-If you want to use the Ant tasks for deployment and other stuff of Glassfish, please check settings in "ant.properties".
+If you want to use the Ant tasks for deployment and other stuff of Glassfish, please check settings in `ant.properties`.